 Hibernate Search also helps with this aspect of caching.
-Per default the cache flag of @FullTextFilterDef is set to FilterCacheModeType.Instance_And_Docidsetresults which will automatically cache the filter instance as well as wrap the specified filter around a Hibernate specific implementation of CachingWrapperFilter.
-In contrast to Lucene's version of this class SoftReferences are used together with a hard reference count (see discussion about filter cache).
-The hard reference count can be adjusted using hibernate.search.filter.cache_docidresults.size (defaults to 5).
+Per default the cache flag of @FullTextFilterDef is Set to FilterCacheModeType.INSTANCE\AND\DOCIDSETRESULTS which will automatically cache the filter instance as well as wrap the specified filter around a Hibernate specific implementation of CachingWrapperFilter.
+In contrast to Lucene's version of this class softReferences are used together with a hard reference count (see discussion about filter cache).
+The hard reference count can be adjusted using hibernate.search.filter.cache\docidresults.size(defaults to 5).
 The wrapping behaviour can be controlled using the @FullTextFilterDef.cache parameter.
 There are three different values for this parameter:

 Value Definition FilterCacheModeType.NONE No filter instance and no result is cached by Hibernate Search.
 For every filter call, a new filter instance is created.
 This setting might be useful for rapidly changing data sets or heavily memory constrained environments.
 FilterCacheModeType.INSTANCE_ONLY The filter instance is cached and reused across concurrent Filter.getDocIdSet() calls.
 DocIdSet results are not cached.
-This setting is useful when a filter uses its own specific caching mechanism or the filter results change dynamically due to application specific events making DocIdSet caching in both cases unnecessary.
-FilterCacheModeType.INSTANCE_AND_DOC results are cached.
+This setting is useful when a filter uses its own specific caching mechanism or the filter

+Value Definition results change dynamically due to application specific events making DocIdSet caching in both cases unnecessary.
+FilterCacheModeType.INSTANCE_AND_DOC EXET RESIDETS stance and the DocIdSet results are cached.
 This is the default value.